 The Parthenon

-The main activity at the top of the Acropolis is walking around the Parthenon and snapping pictures of it, the other temples and the view of Athens from every angle.
-You can eavesdrop on tour groups or listen to an audio guide to learn more about the site, or you can just look and enjoy.
+The main activity at the top of the Acropolis is walking around the Parthenon and snapping pictures of the Parthenon along with the other temples and the view of Athens from every angle.

 The attraction of the place is its hold over our collective imaginations.
 The Acropolis of Athens symbolizes much of what is good in western culture as defined by the ancient Greeks.
 Their contributions to medicine, theater, literature, language, architecture, sculpture, and a whole lot of other useful pursuits have lasted millennia.
-The world owes a lot to the Greeks, and the Acropolis of Athens stands proud witness to that debt.

 We circle the Parthenon, admiring its perfect dimensions and lamenting its sorry state of disrepair.
 Over the millennia, it was bombed by the Venetians, had a mosque built inside of it by the Ottomans, and had bits of it removed by a certain British lord whose name begins with E.